MavridisChristos/OnlineDeterministicAnnealing/README.md

 # Online Deterministic Annealing (ODA)

->A progressively-growing competitive-learning 'neural network' architecture
->with inherent interpretability, robustness, and regularization properties.
->ODA is based on the principles of vector quantization and annealing optimization,
->and is trained with a gradient-free stochastic approximation algorithm.
+> A general-purpose learning model designed to meet the needs of applications in which computational resources are limited, and robustness and interpretability are prioritized.

+> Constitutes an **online** prototype-based learning algorithm based on annealing optimization that is formulated as an recursive **gradient-free** stochastic approximation algorithm.

+> Can be viewed as an interpretable and progressively growing competitive-learning neural network model.

->Applications include online unsupervised and supervised learning [1],
+>Applications include online unsupervised and supervised learning [1], regression,
 >reinforcement learning [2],
 >adaptive graph partitioning [3], and swarm leader detection.